Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 - South Carolina's games have gone over 45 points in two opportunities this season.

-- The combined points per game average of the two teams, 49.5, is 4.5 points more than Saturday's over/under.

-- The 38.1 combined points per game that these two squads have allowed this season are 6.9 fewer than the 45 over/under in this contest.
+- The two teams combine to average 49.5 points per game, 4.5 more than the total in this contest.

-- The average total in Aggies games this season is 51.9, 6.9 points above Saturday's total of 45.
+- Aggies games this season feature an average total of 51.9 points, a number 6.9 points higher than Saturday's over/under.

-- The 50.5 PPG average total in Gamecocks games this season is 5.5 points more than this game's over/under.

 Texas A&M Stats and Trends

-- Texas A&M is 4-1 against the spread and 4-1 overall this season when the team puts up more than 21.7 points.
+- Texas A&M is 4-1 against the spread and 4-1 overall this season when the team scores more than 21.7 points.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.